Index | Previous | Next

 Henry, son of William de Bodiham and his first wife Margaret, married Margery Calceto.
 In a Robertsbridge charter this Margeret, widow of Henry, son of William de Bodiham, quitclaims to the monks her tenement in Osinden, which Alured de St. Martin, her uncle, and Burgonnia, her mother, had given to the monks.
 "I Alured de Sancto Martino gave to Marg' de Calcea, my niece, for her marriage what I have in Osindone" etc. (Coll.
 Topogr. & Geneal.).
 John de Calceto was Margery's brother, cousin or uncle.
 2 May 1199 William de Bodiham versus Margar', daughter of Ade, regarding her dower.
 Thus it seems that Burgonia, another sister or relative of Alured de St. Martin, had married Adam de Calcea.
 This family held land in the 'fobourg' of St. Martin de Gaillard in the county of EU in Normandy.

-Amfrid de Dene descended of Amfrid de Dene of Domesday, who held property in Walderne, Chalvinton, Chenenolle (Knolle) and other places in Sussex.
+Amfrid de Dene descended of Amfrid de Dene of Domesday, who held property in Walderne, Chalvinton, Chenenolle (Knolle) in West Sussex and other places in Sussex.
 He was seneschall of the count of EU, but after the count's death he made a fine with King John to have his good will after his imprisonment at Corffe castle (Charles Dawson, Hist. of Hastings).
 Amfrid de Dene had witnessed charters by Stephen and Alured de St. Martin, Stephen de Cnelle and others.
 There exists a genealogy where his and his brother's Humphfrey descent are traced from Amfrid the Dane living in the time of the Richard I, Duke of Normandy by an illigitimate son who became the first earl of EU, who was deprived of his earldom by rebellion,

 Ralph de Dene held 8 hides in Dene near Eastbourne and land in Buckhurst and Romney marsh in East Sussex in 1086 (DB). - William Smith Ellis in his 'Observations of the counts of EU' thinks that he married one of the heiresses of Osborn Fitz Geoffrey, who held Bexhill and many other properties in the Rape of Hastings, also Dene and properties of the Count of Mortain in West Sussex in 1086.
 His father was contemporary with William count of EU and Leceline daughter of Turquetil de Harcourt of Bourg Turold in Normandy.
 Geoffrey and Ansfrid his brother, also called Humfrid, appear in a charter by William and Leceline to the abbey of the Holy Trinit in Caen (see also Goisfrid above).
 As we have seen Osbern Fitz Geoffrey was son of Goisfrido (Geoffrey) de Ou.and held Bexhill in 1086 (DB). - A later Ralph de Dene had a daughter Ela whom he married to Jordan de Sackville, offering him land at Waldington and Chalvington together with his land in 'Geyle' in Normandy.
 From the charter dated c.
 1170 emanates that he held more property in Normandy (Norman Chs from Engl.
 Sources - Nich.
 Vincent).